jaysylvester/citizen/README.md

 ### Cookies

-You set cookies by appending a `cookie` object to the return context.
+You set cookies by appending a `cookie` object to the emitter context.
 Cookies can be set one at a time or in groups.
 The following code tells the server to set `username` and `passwordHash` cookies that never expire:

     // login controller